Armanoide/ApiNetWork/README.md

 ApiNetWork
 ==========

-# Manage NetWork for Swift
+# Manage Async NetWork for Swift
 Note: Build on Xcode 6

 ## Install

-To use this vendor add files ApiNetwork.swift and Reachability.swift to your Project
+To use this vendor add files ApiNetwork.swift and Reachability.swift to your Project. method launchRequest, launchRequestWithNSURL,launchRequestDownloading are all asynchronous

 ## Basic
     let n : ApiNetwork = ApiNetwork(stringURL: "http://google.fr")